TheBoxLtd/shell-lib-ios/README.md

 }
 ```

-After this 3 steps, the application is ready to run.
+After these 3 steps, the application is ready to run.
 Enjoy!

 ## Application Configuration File

-This JSON file is the one used to configure all the client and server aspects of the framework.
+This JSON file is the one used to configure all  client and server aspects of the framework.
 The entire JSON file should look something like this

 ```sh
 {